softerhardware/Hermes-Lite2/software/hermeslite/README.md

  3. Start interactive python3 with "python3 -i hermeslite.py"

 This will discover any Hermes-Lite 2.0 on your network and create a hl object for the first unit found.

+## Example using Windows 7 and Python 3.8

+[The "Address Management Python" page on our wiki](https://github.com/softerhardware/Hermes-Lite2/wiki/Address-Management-Python) provides an example of using the Hermes-Lite Python Module that some may find to be helpful.
+Even though it was written in 2021 the general methods in use today are similar.

 ## Jupyter Notebook